The new Academy Museum opens

 The inauguration has been postponed many times, but now the new Academy Museum in Los Angeles is opening its doors.
 Hollywood receives its first film museum, a place of superlatives.
 A German curator is also involved.

-L.os Angeles (AP) – Lady Gaga shone in strapless haute couture, Nicole Kidman in a gauzy floral dress, Sophia Loren with golden sequins.
+Los Angeles – Lady Gaga shone in strapless haute couture, Nicole Kidman in a gauzy floral dress, Sophia Loren with gold sequins.

 Oscar winners Spike Lee, Tom Hanks, Cher, Warren Beatty, Halle Berry and “Nomadland” director Chloé Zhao were among the many stars at the opening gala for the Academy Museum of Motion Pictures last weekend.
-Hollywood has a new hangout that is all about the art of cinema – and is now open to everyone.
+Hollywood has a new hangout that revolves around the art of film – and is now open to everyone.

 After many postponements, the new Academy Museum in Los Angeles will open its doors to visitors on Thursday – an ambitious 480 million dollar project by the Italian star architect Renzo Piano.
 Spread over seven floors and a huge dome building, the history, art and science of film are to be celebrated.